reactor/lite-rx-api-hands-on/README.md

  - Fix the TODO one by one in Part01 to Part11 main classes in `io.pivotal.literx` package to make unit tests green (you can have a look at the unit tests too if you want)

-The solution is available in the `complete` branch to compare, when you have finished, with what you have done.
+The solution is available in the `solution` branch to compare, when you have finished, with what you have done.

 A Kotlin version that takes advantage of [reactor-kotlin-extensions](https://github.com/reactor/reactor-kotlin-extensions) is available [here](https://github.com/eddumelendez/reactor-kotlin-workshop).